RiceComp427-Spring2019/comp427-hw1-paranoia-Jessiexjyang/README.md

   This document management has various types of documents.
 Some of them are available for all people, while some are private.
 There will be a reading history for each reader.
 - Assets:

-  The most important feature for a document management system is providing the requested content correctly and timely:
+  One of the most important assets for a document management system is availability: providing the requested content correctly and timely.
   - The full document should be retrieved and present to the reader.
 Documents need to be well indexed for search purpose.
 We don't expect missing or partial document being served.
   - Documents also need to be well maintained for time-sensitive requests.
 Retrieving a document shouldn't take a long and unexpected time.